BPHL-Molecular/TB/README.md

 # TB

-## A directory for our extensions to CDC's varpipe platform - including an additional AMR analysis
+## A directory for our extensions to CDC's varpipe platform

+Run varpipe_summary.py to better summarize varpipe's output